 All my retreats have succeeded or failed primarily because of how well the darkroom itself worked.
 Do not tolerate stale air, frequent or extended noise, light leaks, dangers, discomforts, poor food, etc. At some point, stress becomes distress and destroys a retreat.
 Handle whatever possible problem crosses your mind rather than thinking you can endure it.
 Listen to your body and soul.

-You should be able to turn off the light and let go of external concerns as much as you can materially arrange to.
+You should be able to turn off the light and let go of external concerns as much as materially arrangeable.
 The stress of healing is enough to bear.
 A retreat is not an imposition.
 You naturally want to do it because you are rationally convinced it is good.
-Nor is it for disciplines or practices, but rest and recuperation.
+It is not for disciplines or practices, but rest and recuperation.
 It is not effort, but relief; not penance or strife, but sanctuary from the punishment and strife of our lifeway.

-Success of a retreat depends on several factors including facility, attitude, preparation, protocol, and support.
-The facility is the biggest piece of the puzzle.
+A successful retreat depends on several factors including facility, attitude, preparation, protocol, and support.
+The facility is usually the biggest piece of the puzzle.
 Good design builds many conditions of success into the room, making retreats practically foolproof.
 The better the darkroom, the more effective your retreat will be.
 There is no penalty for doing things correctly.

-That said, maybe you cannot, for whatever reason, do everything correctly.
-But certainly, you will do your best, which you can improve upon later.
-If we could already do everything correctly, we would probably have no need of darkroom retreating.
-Just be honest with yourself.
+But maybe you cannot do everything correctly.
+Certainly, you will do your best, which you can improve upon later.
+If we could already do everything correctly, we would have no need of retreats.
+Just be honest with yourself about whether your best is good enough for now.
 This is a real chance to stop suffering quite so much.
-This principle applies to everything in this list.
+Don’t cut corners if you can help it.
+This principle applies to everything in the list below.

 I welcome everyone’s improvements to these specifications judged by the objective standards of reason, good (life-supporting) design, and hygiene.